 Leviticus 19:20-22 is puzzling.
 If a man has sex with a female slave who is engaged to someone else, they will be punished, but not killed.
 She is not married—the text says "she was not free," which implies that, since she is still a slave of her master's house, she had not yet married her betrothed.

 Israelites vs. Foreigners

 Leviticus 25:39-46 explains some of the differences between an Israelite slave and a foreign slave.
-An Israelite slave was to be treated as a cross between family and a hired man, not as a chattel slave.
+An Israelite slave was to be treated as a cross between family and a hired man.
 But Israel also had foreigners who had been taken in battle or who, like the Gibeonites, had chosen to become Israel's servants (Joshua 9).
 These slaves could be held permanently—could be, but it wasn't required.
 An Israelite who had to sell himself was to be treated respectfully and redeemed as quickly as possible (Leviticus 25:47-55).

 Some people categorically condemn the Bible because it does not call for the universal abolition of slavery.
 What they don't understand are the cultural conditions that made slavery a sad necessity.
-Even so, this was not chattel slavery—masters did not "own" their slaves' humanity; they leased their work.
+Also important to recognize is the Bible's probition against "man stealing" (Exodus 21:16), which is what happened with the transatlantic slave trade and with human trafficking today.
 Like divorce and polygamy, slavery was never in God's perfect plan.
 But, because of sin, for a time and place, slavery was permitted by God, with certain restrictions.